 With our Image API, users can easily resize and transform their images in numerous ways, saving the developers from resorting to unreliable libraries to perform image transformations.

 Whether you are building an ecommerce store or a personal blog, having a fast website has numerous benefits.
 Some are implicit, such as when you can get ranked higher on google search because of better optimization.
 Other benefits are more explicit, where users can appreciate the fast loading time on their devices.

 Having an optimized, fast website decreases bounce rates, improves user satisfaction and does wonders when it comes to bringing in new traffic to the site.
-Take a look at these two images of cute kittens, the left image is resized using Libpixel’s image resizing API while the other is presented with its original resolution but is scaled down to 300px on the client side.
+Take a look at these two images of cute kittens, the first image is resized using Libpixel’s image resizing API while the other is presented with its original resolution but is scaled down to 300px on the client side.

 On the first look, both look more or less the same, but the right one takes 4x times more to load.
 It is easy to overlook the effect optimizing images has on site performance.
 As there is no easy way to optimize images, developers have to rely on storing multiple instances of an image and then decide which instance to be presented at which device.

 This can be a gruelling process, especially if your website relies heavily on media.
 To resolve this issue efficiently, you can use Libpixel’s resizing image API that allows you to easily resize images programmatically by declaring parameters in the `src` tag.

 Using Libpixel’s resize CDN, a developer is also saved from having to save multiple instances of an image, rather they just have to store the highest resolution of the image and can transform it on the go using our API.
 The API is very high performant, it takes longer for the image to be communicated than for it to be processed in our data center.